datacite/schema-docs/docs/appendices/appendix_2.rst

 Version 4.2 of the documentation includes these changes:

-* Addition of “data management plan” and “conference paper” as examples to the description of resourceTypeGeneral :ref:`Text` (see :doc:`Appendix 1: Controlled List Definitions - resourceTypeGeneral </appendices/appendix_1/resourceTypeGeneral>`).
+* Addition of “data management plan” and “conference paper” as examples to the description of :doc:`/appendices/appendix_1/resourceTypeGeneral` :ref:`Text` (see :doc:`Appendix 1: Controlled List Definitions - resourceTypeGeneral </appendices/appendix_1/resourceTypeGeneral>`).
-* Addition of a usage note to the relationType pair :ref:`Compiles`/:ref:`IsCompiledBy` (see :doc:`Appendix 1: Controlled List Definitions - relatedIdentifierType </appendices/appendix_1/relatedIdentifierType>`).
+* Addition of a usage note to the :doc:`/appendices/appendix_1/relationType` pair :ref:`Compiles`/:ref:`IsCompiledBy` (see :doc:`Appendix 1: Controlled List Definitions - relatedIdentifierType </appendices/appendix_1/relatedIdentifierType>`).
 * Addition of a reference to the DataCite Event Data service to the description of the :ref:`12` property.
 * Addition of subproperty :ref:`12.f` to :ref:`12`.
 * Notes on the coverage and scope of the metadata schema, and the preferred language in which the metadata should be provided.